On quantizing the mental image of concepts for visual semantic analyses

 With the rise of multi-modal applications, the need for seman- tic knowledge of language and vision becomes prominent.
 While modern applications often consider both text and image, human perception is often only of secondary consideration.
 In my doctoral studies, I research the quantization of visual differences between concepts regarding human perception.
 Initially, I looked at local visual differences between concepts and their subordinate concepts, measuring the variety gap between images of, e.g. car and vehicle.
 In the following study, I used data-mining on Web-crawled images to estimate psycholinguistics metrics like the imageability of words.
 In this way, the tendency of low- vs. high-imageability can be esti- mated on a dictionary-level, defining the gap between words like peace and car.
 Going forward, I want to create visualization demos to analyze psycholinguistic relationships in image datasets.

-Type: Paper at ACM Multimedia 2019 Doctoral Symposium
+Type: Paper at ACM Multimedia (ACMMM) 2019 Doctoral Symposium

 Date: October 2019